JGEsteves89/clipboard-operator/README.md

 - Apply custom transformation operations to clipboard content.
 - Define operators via a JSON config file pointing to JavaScript scripts.
 - Supports LLM-powered operators using any OpenRouter-compatible model.
+- Streams LLM responses token-by-token with a live fading log panel in the UI.
 - Ships with an `examples/` folder to get started quickly.

 ---